top of page

 Adagio artists

-"Another remarkable Russian voice, baritone Aleksei Isaev made a strong impression as Count di Luna: his deep timbre, vocal consistency across registers, and dark hues supported by vigorous phrasing all contributed to a powerful portrayal of this relentless character — particularly in his aria ‘Il balen del suo sorriso’, which was deservedly acclaimed."
-(Opera Online)
+“Another remarkable Russian voice, baritone Aleksei Isaev made a strong impression as Count di Luna: the deep timbre, the firmness across registers, the dark colours carried by energetic phrasing—all sketch the portrait of this implacable character, particularly in his aria ‘Il balen del suo sorriso’, which was rightly acclaimed.”

-"The Russian bass-baritone Aleksei Isaev delivers a deeply moving, even heartbreaking, Ondin, which won the public's favor.
-Swimming or crawling on the ground, his emphasis never breaks the vocal line of the Romantic school."
-(Première Loge)
+“The Russian bass-baritone Aleksei Isaev delivers an Ondin that is deeply moving—indeed heartbreaking—and wins the audience’s wholehearted approval.
+Whether swimming or crawling on the ground, his accents never break the vocal line of the Romantic school.”

 ISAEV Aleksei